-- A knowledge of the basic concepts of the time valuation of money, and be able to apply these concepts to common situations in business/personal finance.
+- Apply basic concepts of time valuation of money to common situations in business/personal finance

-- Quantify an association between two variables, explain variation and improve prediction.
+- Quantify an association between two variables, explain variation and improve outcome prediction.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|